JosephHeydorn/MakeCode-Tutorials/docs/projects/Second-Time.md

 ## Step 8

 For our last step before we test our code on our MakerBit and LCD screen, we want to show a number on the LCD in the space that is free to do so!
 That means we need to position it in the right place.
-Lets grab our "Show number on LCD", set it to 0 and set the two positions to P25 and P26.
+Let's grab our "Show number on LCD", set it to 0 and set the two positions to P25 and P26.

 ```blocks
 basic.forever(function () {